WorldWideTelescope/worldwide-telescope-data-guide/content/data-file-formats/collections/index.md

 ### Step 1: Set the Mime Types

-To set up a community, you should first add the AAS WorldWide Telescope file extensions to the MIME types on your server.
+To set up a community, you should first add the WorldWide Telescope file extensions to the MIME types on your server.

 | File type | File extension | MIME Type |